 Students in the Sixth Form will typically take 3 A Level subjects and the Extended Project Qualification (EPQ).
 The EPQ is highly valued by Universities and employers and is equivalent to half of an A Level.
 These are two year linear courses with examinations only at the end of Year 13.

 Particularly able students who wish to take four full A Levels will have their requests considered on an individual basis.
 Typically this will be for students opting for Further Mathematics.
 They will have to meet a higher entry requirement and demonstrate a particular talent in one or more subject areas as well as the potential to cope with the additional workload.

 Students need to think carefully about their subject choices and be absolutely certain about the nature of the subjects they intend to take and the expectations that will be placed upon them before starting their Sixth Form career.
-We advise students to talk to the staff who teach the A Level courses before making any course decisions.
+We advise students to read the information carefully on the website before making any course decisions.